 While Sarah understands that being reactive in fashion is an asset, she knows she thrives when she has more wiggle room.
 Because of her development background, she was amazed at the work her fellow competitors could do in a short amount of time. ”For me, it was not a realistic pace at all,” she says. ”It’s a shame that my best work wasn’t on national television.”

-One Imaginary Girl is a thriving business because Sarah pursued the dream of it through her lowest lows and let every misstep guide her next pivot.
+Sarah’s business is thriving because she pursued the dream of it through her lowest lows and let every misstep guide her next pivot.
 Sometimes those pivots were risks, but, she says, that’s the only way to grow.